 We commenced operations in December 1989 as a New York corporation and re-incorporated as a Delaware corporation in September 1997.
 Since our inception, we have generated significant losses.
-As of June 30, 2008, we had an accumulated deficit of \$52.4 million.
+As of September 30, 2008, we had an accumulated deficit of \$56.6 million.
 We expect to continue to spend significant amounts on the development of MelaFind®.

 Our revenue for the foreseeable future will depend on the commercialization of MelaFind® and may vary substantially from year to year and quarter to quarter.
 Our operating expenses may also vary substantially from year to year and quarter to quarter based on the timing of activities and approvals.
-At the end of July 2008 we completed the accrual phase of the pivotal trial; follow-up and data analysis is ongoing.
+At the end of July 2008, we completed the accrual phase of the pivotal trial; follow-up and data analysis is ongoing into the fourth quarter of 2008.
 We believe that period-to-period comparisons of our results of operations may not be meaningful and should not be relied on as indicative of our future performance.